microsoft/TypeScript/doc/spec.md

 * A module import declaration that specifies a relative module name (section [11.3.1](#11.3.1)) resolves the name relative to the directory of the containing source file.
 If a source file with the resulting path and file extension '.ts' exists, that file is added as a dependency.
 Otherwise, if a source file with the resulting path and file extension '.d.ts' exists, that file is added as a dependency.
 * A module import declaration that specifies a top-level module name (section [11.3.1](#11.3.1)) resolves the name in a host dependent manner (typically by resolving the name relative to a module name space root or searching for the name in a series of directories).
 If a source file with extension '.ts' or '.d.ts' corresponding to the reference is located, that file is added as a dependency.

-Any files included as dependencies in turn have their references analyzed in a transitive manner until all dependencies have been determined.
+Any files included as dependencies in turn have their references analysed in a transitive manner until all dependencies have been determined.

 ## <a name="11.2"/>11.2 Scripts